 Water samples are collected at acclimation sites throughout the operational period.
 Samples are collected and sent to laboratory for determination of total suspended solids (TSS), as per temporary use permit requirements.
-Vernon Bogar, Assistant Hatchery Manager, was responsible for this task and submits a quarterly report to Department of Ecology for acclimation site and Cle Elum operations.
+Daniel Brownlee, Complex Foreman, was responsible for this task and submits a quarterly report to Department of Ecology for acclimation site and Cle Elum operations.

-Staring February 2013 fish at the acclimation sites were issued two diets.
+Staring February 2014 fish at the acclimation sites were issued two diets.
 Those in the odd numbered ponds at each site received Bio Supreme Transfer diet and those in the even numbered ponds received the Bio Vita diet.
-Both diets were in the 2.0 mm size pellet and the Bio Vita was the same diet that all fish were issued up to the February 2013 time period.
+Both diets were in the 2.0 mm size pellet and the Bio Vita was the same diet that all fish were issued up to the February 2014 time period.
 The Bio Supreme Transfer diet is formulated to prepare fish for the transition from fresh to salt water environment and was fed 4-6 weeks prior to release of salmon.
-Further monitor and evaluation of the diets will be used on juvenile migration and returning adults from the 2011 brood.
+Further monitor and evaluation of the diets will be used on juvenile migration and returning adults from the 2012 brood.

-Prior to removing screens for volitional release of BY 2011 Joy Everd, USFW pathologist, and NOAA Fisheries physiologist, sampled smolts from each raceway at the three acclimation sites.
+Prior to removing screens for volitional release of BY 2012 Joy Everd, USFW pathologist, and NOAA Fisheries physiologist, sampled smolts from each raceway at the three acclimation sites.
 Joy sampled fish to develop a fish health profile and to ensure juveniles were clear to release.
-NOAA collected gonads to evaluate precocious maturation rates in juvenile salmon.
-Screens were pulled at all three sites on March 15, 2013.
+Sadly this was Joy Everd last sample as is scheduled to retire in January 2014.
+She will be greatly missed and we wish her well in her new adventure.